XinZouS/nyreader/README.md

 * Dynamically retrieve a plist which contains the content for one or more articles from http://mobile.public.ec2.nytimes.com.s3-website-us-east-1.amazonaws.com/candidates/content/v1/articles.plist
 * Display the translated content using 2 screens: a list of articles and an article view.
 It should recognize how many articles are in the given plist file and show them in a list.
 Tapping on a single article should then switch to the second screen and show the article page.
 * Display one image per article, the "top image" from the feed.
 The image should be loaded lazily and displayed on both the list screen and the article screen.
 All other images may be discarded.
-* Do not use UIWebViews
+* Do not use web views
 * Add as much code as you need via additional classes and/or methods; the only given code you can remove is where the application is raising exceptions.
 * The given test case must pass; additional test cases should also be implemented as needed.
 * Add a toggle so that Martians can choose to read the article either in English or Martian.
 Persist this preference.